Madeline Brewer

-Madeline Kathryn Brewer (born May 1, 1992) is an American actress.
-She is known for recurring roles in the Netflix series Orange Is the New Black (2013) and Hemlock Grove (2014–2015), and for her starring roles as Janine Lindo in the Hulu series The Handmaid's Tale (2017–2025) and Brontë in the Netflix series You (2025).
-For The Handmaid's Tale, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series at the 73rd Primetime Emmy Awards in 2021.
+Madeline Kathryn Brewer (born May 1, 1992) is an American actress and singer.
+She is known for her recurring roles in the Netflix series Orange Is the New Black (2013) and Hemlock Grove (2014–2015), and for her starring roles as Janine Lindo in the Hulu series The Handmaid's Tale (2017–2025) and Brontë in the Netflix series You (2025).

+For her work on The Handmaid's Tale, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
+On stage, Brewer made her Broadway debut in 2026 in Becky Shaw, and has starred in several musicals including Little Shop of Horrors and Cabaret.
 Brewer's film credits include Braid, Cam (both 2018), and The Ultimate Playlist of Noise (2021).

 Early life

-Madeline Brewer was born on May 1, 1992, and grew up in Pitman, New Jersey, the daughter of actor and musician Laurie and Mark Brewer.
-At the age of 8, she starred in A Christmas Carol.
-In 2009, she starred in her high school musical The Wiz as Dorothy Gale.
+Madeline Brewer was born on May 1, 1992, and grew up in Pitman, New Jersey, the daughter of Laurie and Mark Brewer.
+At the age of eight, she starred in A Christmas Carol.
+While in high school, in 2009, she starred in the musical The Wiz as Dorothy Gale.
 She was crowned Miss Pitman in 2010, following her senior year at Pitman High School.
 Brewer is a graduate of the American Musical and Dramatic Academy in New York City.

 Career

 Brewer made her television debut in 2013 with the recurring role of Tricia Miller in the Netflix series Orange Is the New Black.
 This was followed by a recurring role as Miranda Cates in Hemlock Grove, also on Netflix.
 In 2016, she appeared in "Men Against Fire", an episode of the anthology series Black Mirror.

-In 2017, Brewer made her feature film debut in Hedgehog, and Flesh and Blood, and began starring in the Hulu series The Handmaid's Tale as Janine Lindo.
+In 2017, Brewer made her feature film debut in Hedgehog, appeared in Flesh and Blood, and began starring in the Hulu series The Handmaid's Tale as Janine Lindo.
 In 2021, for The Handmaid's Tales fourth season, Brewer received a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series at the 73rd Primetime Emmy Awards.

-Brewer had leading roles in the 2018 psychological horror films Braid, and Cam.
-This was followed in 2019 by supporting film roles in Captive State, and Hustlers.
+Brewer had leading roles in the 2018 psychological horror films Braid and Cam.
+This was followed in 2019 by supporting film roles in Captive State and Hustlers.
 She also appeared in the independent film Where Are You.
 In 2021, she starred opposite Keean Johnson in the Hulu romantic comedy The Ultimate Playlist of Noise.
-She had roles the same year in Separation, and then in the 2022 film Space Oddity.
+Later that year she appeared in Separation, and then in the 2022 film Space Oddity.

-From October 2022 to January 2023, Brewer made her West End stage debut as Sally Bowles opposite Callum Scott Howells as the Emcee in the London production of Cabaret at the Playhouse Theatre.
-In August 2025, she made her New York stage debut in the Off-Broadway cast of Little Shop of Horrors at the Westside Theatre as Audrey opposite Nicholas Christopher and Thomas Doherty as Seymour.
+From October 2022 to January 2023, Brewer made her West End stage debut as Sally Bowles in the London production of Cabaret at the Playhouse Theatre.
+In August 2025, she made her New York stage debut in the Off-Broadway cast of Little Shop of Horrors at the Westside Theatre as Audrey.

+In 2026, Brewer made her Broadway debut as the titular role in Becky Shaw at the Helen Hayes Theater.